Frequently Asked Questions From Survivors

 What are “embodied approaches to healing” and why are they relevant to survivors?

 Embodied approaches to healing means that the technique allows the survivor to feel connected to themselves and present within their own shape.
-Literally, to have a feeling of themselves within the body and to be able to notice sensation, their breath, their state of mind, etc. It involves providing a healing method that allows for the client to notice or create a connection within which is also connected to the power of being present or in the moment.
-This approach creates an environment that values the importance of noticing changes in the body like increased heart rate, or chattering of teeth, or perhaps learning to identify what situations cause us to disconnect from the body and take our minds elsewhere – and what we can do to bring ourselves back into our bodies and into the present moment when that happens.
+Literally, to have a feeling of themselves within the body and to be able to notice sensation, their breath, their state of mind, etc. It involves providing a healing method that allows for the client to notice or create a connection to themselves which is also connected to the experience of the present moment.
+In a sense, this supports the survivor in narrowing the scope of trauma, which can feel immeasurable or insurmountable, into more tangible and workable fragments of time, such as what is available or showing up in your body or mind in this very moment.
+This approach creates an environment that values the importance of noticing the natural and ongoing changes in the body like increased heart rate, or chattering of teeth, temperature shifts, muscular ease and spontaneous and nourishing deep breaths, reinforcing the idea that what the survivor is experiencing is time limited and something else is coming next, another feeling, thought or experience of the body.
+In this space, they might also learn to identify what situations, forms of touch or language, cause them to disconnect from their body and take their minds elsewhere – and what they can do to track themselves and bring themselves back to the present moment when that happens.

 More about embodied healing…